TariqAHassan/BioVida/README.md

      - from the NIH's [Open-i] database (and perhaps others)

-     - these images will be automatically processed (likely using Neural Networks) to make them amenable to machine learning algorithms.
+     - these images will be automatically processed (likely using neural nets) to make them amenable to machine learning algorithms.

    2. Genomic Data